Winston-Lin/dziganto.github.io/_posts/2018-1-7-The-Hardest-Problem-In-Data-Science.md

 So what's the real problem?

 Think about what's universal to law, medicine, and physics.
 Each has its own explicitly defined vernacular.
 Each is comprised of unique, unambiguous terminology.
 Two lawyers can discuss *torts* or *mens rea* without so much as a second thought.
 One doctor can use the word *sternocleidomastoid* during a presentation and every other doctor will know exactly what he/she means.
-A group of physicists can discuss *torque*, *angular momentum*, and *force* effortlessly.
+A group of physicists can discuss *force*, *torque*, and *angular momentum* effortlessly.
 In every single case, the terms are unique, unambiguous, and allow for efficient communication.

 Sadly, this is far from the case in data science.
 We can't even agree on what a data scientist is let alone simplify the dizzying language we use.
 Is the proper term *column*, *feature*, *independent variable*, or *field*?
 Is it a *model* or an *algorithm*?
 A *row*, a *sample*, an *observation*, or a *record*?